Mixed model

 A mixed model, mixed-effects model or mixed error-component model is a statistical model containing both fixed effects and random effects.
 These models are useful in a wide variety of disciplines in the physical, biological and social sciences.

-They are particularly useful in settings where repeated measurements are made on the same statistical units (longitudinal study), or where measurements are made on clusters of related statistical units.
-Because of their advantage in dealing with missing values, mixed effects models are often preferred over more traditional approaches such as repeated measures analysis of variance.
+They are particularly useful in settings where repeated measurements are made on the same statistical units (see also longitudinal study), or where measurements are made on clusters of related statistical units.
+Mixed models are often preferred over traditional analysis of variance regression models because they don't rely on the independent observations assumption.
+Further, they have their flexibility in dealing with missing values and uneven spacing of repeated measurements.
+The Mixed model analysis allows measurements to be explicitly modeled in a wider variety of correlation and variance-covariance avoiding biased estimations structures.

-This page will discuss mainly linear mixed-effects models (LMEM) rather than generalized linear mixed models or nonlinear mixed-effects models.
+This page will discuss mainly linear mixed-effects models rather than generalized linear mixed models or nonlinear mixed-effects models.